brandon-rhodes/blog/texts/brandon/2013/example-pycon-proposals.rst

     Then please remember to thank the PyCon program committee!

     “I am now preparing to prototype some code.”
-    The whole thing rolls over and dies right there: pure talk-proposal Kryptonite.
+    The proposal rolls over and dies right there: this is pure talk-proposal Kryptonite.
     The committee knows immediately
     that the talk is not about something that I *have done* (note the perfect tense!),
-    but about something that *I believe I will learn* between now and PyCon.
+    but about something that *I believe that I will learn* between now and PyCon.
-    The talk is entirely contingent upon code that has yet to be written.
+    Whether the talk will have any content or not is entirely contingent upon code that has yet to be written.

     And, as the committee might have quietly been guessing, it turns out that the project never happened: